microsoft/rag-e2e-sample/samples_e2e/fianancial_transcripts/README.md

 ### Creating a Vector Database on Azure Cognitive Search (ACS)

 Crating a vector database is a four step process outlined below:

-1. `step0_data_preprocessor.ipynb` accesses the DATA\ word docs and converts to pdf to be used by the form recognizer in the next step.
+1. `step0_data_preprocessor.ipynb` accesses the DATA\ word docs and convert them to PDF to be used by the Azure Form Recognizer in the next step.
-2. `step1_chunk_and_extract.ipynb` chunks and extracts pdf files using form recognizer and save to csv. files.
+2. `step1_chunk_and_extract.ipynb` chunks and extracts PDF files using Azure Form Recognizer and save to .csv files.
-3. `step2_embed.ipynb` reads, embeds using azure openai and saves to csv files.
+3. `step2_embed.ipynb` reads and embeds using Azure OpenAI and saves to .csv files.
-4. `step3_db_storing_vectorsearch.ipynb` reads and inserts data into ACS and shows examples of various seraching capabilities using ACS hybrid search.
+4. `step3_db_storing_vectorsearch.ipynb` reads and inserts data into ACS and shows examples of various searching capabilities using ACS hybrid search.

-### Running llm app
+### Running LLM application
 To run the LLM application, execute the llm_app.py file.

-### Deploy in stremlit
+### Deploy in Stremlit

-1. **To run the streamlit app locally:**
+1. **To run the Streamlit app locally:**

    1. In a terminal `streamlit run ./streamlit_app/main.py --server.port 8000`
-   2. open a web browser at `localhost:8000`
+   2. Open a web browser at `localhost:8000`

-As the maintainer of this project, please make a few updates:

-- Improving this README.MD file to provide a great experience
-- Updating SUPPORT.MD with content about this project's support experience
-- Understanding the security reporting process in SECURITY.MD
-- Remove this section from the README

 ## Contributing